Our bottom line

-With this card you can earn points when you spend, which will in turn unlock free hotel stays and a host of other travel offers.
+With this card you can earn points when you spend, which will, in turn, unlock free hotel stays and a host of other travel offers.
 If you use your card at any of the properties participating in Bonvoy you will receive 6 points for every £1.
-If you use the card elsewhere its 2 points for every £1 spent.
-Add in a welcome offer of 20,000 bonus points when you spend £3,000 in the first three months (subject to eligibility) and the ability to upgrade the Elite status of your card if you meet the requirements, and you have an attractive package for a frequent traveller looking for a high-end credit card.
+If you use the card elsewhere it’s 2 points for every £1 spent.
+Add in a welcome offer of 20,000 bonus points when you spend £3,000 in the first three months (subject to eligibility) and the ability to upgrade the Elite status of your card if you meet the requirements, and you have an attractive package for a frequent traveler looking for a high-end credit card.
 Just be aware that the card does carry a £75 annual fee.

 Credit Rating Requirement: Good/Excellent